-Occupy Boston
+Occupy Boston coverage

-Noelle Swan has covered Occupy Boston for New England Post from the initial tentative gathering of a couple hundred protesters on Boston Common, venting disenfranchised rage and convening in a variety of focus groups on September 27, to the throbbing throng, a thousand strong, pulsating in the streets in a joyous war dance on December 8 and beyond.
+IMG_0598Noelle Swan covered Occupy Boston for now-defunct New England Post, from the initial tentative gathering of a couple hundred protesters on Boston Common in the early fall of 2011, to the throbbing throng pulsating in the streets in a joyous war dance that December.

 Occupy Boston Sets Stage for Legal Tug of War Over Right to Assemble